DefGuard/docs/deployment-strategies/setting-up-your-instance.md

 # Overview

-Welcome to the deployment strategies section of defguard documentation.
+Welcome to the deployment strategies section of Defguard documentation.
 This guide covers the different ways you can deploy Defguard in your environment, from quick options using packages or Docker to more advanced setups with Kubernetes or Terraform.
 Whether you're running a small instance or preparing for a more complex production environment, this section will help you choose the deployment method that best fits your needs.

 ## Components